-At the Advanced Acne Institute, our goal is to discuss effective treatment from the start which almost always includes prescription acne treatments.
+At the Advanced Acne Institute, our goal is to deliver effective treatment from the start, which almost always includes prescriptions for acne treatments.
 First we get to know our patient and discuss expectations.
-We determine what each patient is striving for and how aggressive they want to be in their treatment.
-Not everyone is searching for completely clear skin so prescription acne treatments are not always needed.
+We determine what each patient is striving for and how aggressive they want to be in their treatment plan.
+Not everyone is searching for completely clear skin, so prescription acne treatments are not always needed.
 For example, some patients only want to achieve a certain degree of improvement.
 Others want only to use a regimen that will keep their acne stable.
-The majority, however, are searching for a treatment that will result in completely clear skin so prescription acne treatments are almost always required.
-So the next step is to examine the patient and then discuss a treatment plan tailored specifically for him or her; one that has a good expectation of working.
+The majority, however, are searching for a treatment that will result in completely clear skin, so prescription acne treatments are almost always required.
+So the next step is to examine the patient and then discuss a treatment plan tailored specifically for him or her; a plan that has a good expectation of actually working.

-Let’s get more specific.
-Let’s start with what’s considered mild acne.
+Let’s get more specific, starting with what is considered mild acne.
 For example, a patient who has only blackheads or whiteheads would likely benefit from a treatment program that would obviously be less aggressive than someone with more severe acne such as with acne cysts and scarring.
 However, this is not always as simple as it seems.
-It’s important to know that even mild forms of acne are not always easy to treat, even with prescription acne treatments.
-In fact, sometimes the so called mild types of acne are even more resistant to treatment than are more severe forms.
+It is important to know that even mild forms of acne are not always easy to treat, even with prescription acne treatments.
+In fact, sometimes the so-called mild types of acne are even more resistant to treatment than are more severe forms.
 This is because we often rely on topical therapies to treat mild acne.
-Topical acne therapies can be either over the counter or prescription acne treatments.
+Topical acne therapies can be either over-the-counter or prescription acne treatments.
 We use medications such as topical retinoids, topical antibiotics, benzoyl peroxide, salicylic acid and a lot of other creams, gels, lotions and washes.
 Sometimes, these options actually show improvement.
 Some patients with mild forms of acne do very well with these options.
 The problem is that many do not.
 Most patients might get a little better but usually never reach complete clearing of their breakouts.
-So many patients who start out with just topical medications often become frustrated with their lack of results and eventually start searching for more effective options including other prescription acne treatments.
+So many patients who start out with just topical medications often become frustrated with their lack of results and eventually start searching for more effective options, including other prescription acne treatments.

 In our next blog post we’ll finally begin to discuss specific treatments that “really work” for treating acne.